UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session04.rst

   - advanced: make it work for any size file: i.e. don't read the entire contents of the file into memory at once.

+  - Note that if you want it to do any kind of file, you need to open the files in binary mode:
+    ``open(filename, 'rb')`` (or ``'wb'`` for writing.)

 * update mailroom from last week to:

-  - use dicts where appropriate
+  - Use dicts where appropriate
-  - write a full set of letters to everyone to individual files on disk
+  - Write a full set of letters to everyone to individual files on disk
-  - see if you can use a dict to switch between the users selections
+  - See if you can use a dict to switch between the users selections
   - Try to use a dict and the .format() method to do the letter as one big template -- rather than building up a big string in parts.